cmiller9851-wq/the-coherent-system/protocols/Protocol_01_Architecture_of_the_Observer.md

-# Protocol 01 — The Architecture of the Observer (Teaser)
+**This is NOT open source.
+All rights reserved.
+Full version only available to paid buyers.**# Protocol 01 — The Architecture of the Observer (Teaser)

 > 🔒 This is a **teaser version** of Protocol 01.
 > The full Protocol, with extended mechanics, examples, and guided exercises, is available only to paid players of The Coherent System.